8 Ways to Save Money on Food at Disneyland

 Free toppings can help stretch a meal when plate sharing.

 Plate sharing works well when you aren’t all that hungry or when you’re at a place with large portions like the Plaza Inn or Rancho del Zocalo.
-When we recently ate at the Plaza Inn on Main Street, Justin and I split the Pot Roast dinner served with vegetables (I graciously let him have all of these) a biscuit, mashed potatoes, and gravy.
+When we recently ate at the Plaza Inn on Main Street, Justin and I split the Pot Roast dinner served with vegetables (I graciously let him have all of the veggies) a biscuit, mashed potatoes, and gravy.
 We both had enough to feel satisfied.
 If we did it again, I think I’d order an extra biscuit.
 Ordering an extra salad or side can really round out the meal so it seems like plenty for both people, and it’s a lot cheaper than buying two meals.
 At a restaurant with a toppings bar, you can add a lot vegetables to a shared burger to take it a little farther.

 Saving money on food at Disneyland Resort